w-shackleton/do-not-run-this-code/README.md

 [Network Spoofer](https://www.digitalsquid.co.uk/brightday/) v1.
 This version
 started life as a series of shell scripts packed into a Debian chroot ;)

+## roughly-2011/pennysms

+A webapp that aggregates user-suggested estimations via SMS message for a class

 ## roughly-2011/OWLRecorder

 An attempt at recording home energy usage data from